Toran999/TWL_DRCFS_30DaysPythonBootcamp/Week 4/FInal Project/readme.md

 So let's discuss how will we simulate this whole experiment in python.

 1. So first of all,  dropping a needle from a height is completely random process as we don't know where will the needle land.
-   So for working with this probabilistic event we already have a perfect library in python named random.
-So we will import random in our program.
+   So for working with this probabilistic event we will import a library called random in our program.
+We will be working with some math functions so we will import math library as well.
 2. We define a variable named crossed whcih counts how many needles crossed the lines.
 3. User provides input on how many needles should be tossed or how many times should a needle be tossed and store it in
     variable named total.